A level where either the hero or some proxy takes a trip through a massive Pinball

 - In Dragon Ball, Pilaf's castle contained a huge pinball Death Trap.

-- In the Gravity Falls episode "Soos' Really Great Pinball Story," Soos, Dipper, and Mabel get trapped in Stan's old pinball machine, and they can only escape by manually turning the machine off.
+- In the "Soos' Really Great Pinball Story" segment of the Gravity Falls episode "Bottomless Pit", Soos, Dipper, and Mabel get trapped in Stan's old pinball machine, and they can only escape by manually turning the machine off.